 If you start off with a Lexus car payment though (even if you “can” afford it), it’s REAL hard to drop down to Ford budget.
 Don’t try to live like the Jones’s.
 They’re broke and in debt.

 Make sure you understand credit, whether you use it or not – I got my very first credit card when I was 18.
 I charged that baby up and then stared at the bill in shock when it came.

 I had NO idea how interest was calculated.
 I had NO idea what interest rate I had even agreed to when I signed up for the card.
 The bill was like reading a foreign language and I remember very vividly setting it aside and NOT paying it because I was overwhelmed (I eventually paid it.
 Late.).

 I was completely clueless and my credit got away from me VERY quickly.
 It’s a sinking ship.
 Promise me you will know everything about credit cards before you ever sign up for one?

 BONUS: Read and educate yourself about financial matters.
 You might be young, but that’s the best time to start planning for retirement, saving for college for your children, etc. A few books that come highly recommended for graduates:

 Finally…this is an ongoing process.
 Financial education NEVER ends.
 Those 5 tips up there?
 Still struggles for me.
 All of it.

 Financial responsibility (like math, and science and cleaning) does not come naturally to me.
 I constantly have to work at it and I constantly make mistakes.
 I love saving a buck or two, but boy do I love spending three!

 It doesn’t matter though.
 Even the rich have to budget their money and even the rich have to have an emergency fund.
 The gist of this is that it never ends.
 The sooner you embrace it, educate yourself on it and LIVE it…the happier and fuller and RICHER your life will be!

-Do you have any tips for graduates?
+Do you have any tips for beginners?
 Comment below!